 This history comes alive as the train rumbles through this same Missionary Ridge Tunnel and eventually arrives in East Chattanooga.
 Additional historical information is interpreted as passengers disembark at this location to view the locomotive as it is turned around on a giant, 1916-built turntable.
 This is quite a sight!
 Who knew a 150-ton locomotive could be turned 180 degrees on a makeshift carousel using power from a small electric motor?

 Missionary Ridge Local service is the standard train ride at TVRM, and the most frequent.
 But there are plenty of additional options, including Dinner on the Diner trains on many Saturday evenings, longer weekend Chickamauga Turn and Summerville Steam Special excursions into Northwest Georgia, plus many special events.
-Some of the annual activities include Bunny Trains in the spring, Tennessee Valley Railfest in September, Halloween Eerie Express Fun House trips in October, and the always popular North Pole Limited holiday rides in November and December.
+Some of the annual activities include special living history weekends, the annual Day Out With Thomas event and the always popular North Pole Limited holiday rides in November and December.

 One of Chattanooga’s “trademark attractions," the Tennessee Valley Railroad Museum has a lot of history to offer!
 Make a train ride part of your visit to Chattanooga.
 Track down information, schedules, and online ordering here.
 Oh yes, and, "All Aboard!"